What are the tell-tale signs of unresolved Trauma?

 “Just give me the pill, man!”

-Somatic Practice can be a powerful tool for releasing trauma, but it’s important to understand that it’s not a quick fix.
+Somatic Practice can be a powerful tool for releasing trauma, but it’s essential to understand that it’s not a quick fix.
 While I, as the practitioner, will guide and accompany you all the way, ultimately, it’s up to you to use the tools we develop in our work together to come back to wholeness.
 This may require time and effort, but the benefits of healing and resolving trauma will be life-changing.

 “Can’t we just do a couple of sessions and be done with this?”